dendronhq/dendron-site/vault/dendron.features.md

 ## Extensible and open-source

 Dendron is built into VS Code and can take advantage of all the extensions you've come to love.
-Whether you want vim keybindings, mermaid diagram support or snippet support, the extension ecosystem has you covered.
+Whether you want Vim keybindings, mermaid diagram support or snippet support, the extension ecosystem has you covered.
 And if you can't find something that you need, we also offer [[dendron.topic.hooks]] so you can build advanced workflows, right into Dendron.

 ## Additional Features